 What are predatory assassin bugs?

 Predatory Assassin bugs, Zelus renardii (Photo 1) are the most effective predators of many soft-bodied insect pests.
 Adults of assassin bugs are medium in size (about 1/2 to 3/4 inch long) and blackish brown in color with red eyes.
-Their females lay eggs in clusters on the leaves or in the soil.
+Females lay eggs in clusters on the leaves or in the soil.
 Eggs hatch within a week into small nymphs (larvae) that look like their parents but they have no wings.
 Both adults and nymphs have beak- like mouthparts that they use for piercing and sucking the body content of their insect hosts.

 Which four insect pests can be managed with assassin bugs?